Core (Base Classes) of DA (Inversion) Methods#

 property optimizer#

-Thre registered optimizer.
+The registered optimizer.

 property model#

-Thre registered simulation model.
+The registered simulation (forward) model.

 property prior#